mvartani76/alexa-controlmypi-skill/RPi/README.md

 The Python code running on the Raspberry Pi utilizes the AWS SDK to communicate with AWS IoT.
 The code simply subscribes to topics and will publish to specific topics if receiving specific commands.
 In order to get this code correctly running on the Raspberry Pi, you will need to do the following:
 1. Onboard The Device
 2. Upload credentials to Raspberry Pi
+3. Ensure correct policy permissions
-3. Modify ```start.sh``` script to run the correct code
+4. Modify ```start.sh``` script to run the correct code
-4. Run the start.sh script
+5. Run the start.sh script
-5. Verify commands
+6. Verify commands

 ## Onboard the Device
 ![Onboarding 1](/images/aws-iot-onboard-device-1.png)